MicrosoftDocs/azure-dev-docs/java/migrate-jboss-eap-to-wildfly-on-azure-kubernetes-service.md

 ### Determine whether and how the file system is used

 Any usage of the file system on the application server will require reconfiguration or, in rare cases, architectural changes.
-File system may be used by WebSphere modules or by your application code.
+File system may be used by JBoss EAP modules or by your application code.
 You may identify some or all of the scenarios described in the following sections.

 #### Read-only static content